 Back to the Eagle Brook today: it is fantastic in every aspect -- food, atmosphere, service and value for the money.
 They also offer a wide varities of well-known commercial beers, and their own handcrafted ales, including blue, oatmeal stout with coffee and chocolate overtones, and King Philip Dark ale (darker version of the traditional amber ale with a complex flavor produced by utilizing 6 varieties of grain).

-The Carson City beef stew (simmered in Eagle Brook Stout and in a bread bowl), homemade "Boot Hill" chili, char-broiled burgers, steaks, Shepard's Pie, cheesy homemade bar pizza, nachos, fried clams, New England clam chowder and fries are all tremendous, about as good as it gets for these types of food.
+The Carson City beef stew (simmered in Eagle Brook Stout and in a bread bowl), homemade "Boot Hill" chili, char-broiled burgers, mouthwatering steaks cooked to near perfection, Shepard's Pie, cheesy homemade bar pizza, nachos, fried clams, New England clam chowder and fries are all tremendous, about as good as it gets for these types of food.
 Other than the legendary Buffalo Head Steakhouse in Forestport Station, N.Y.
 (Adirondacks), it hard to think of a better steak -- especially the rib eye and prime rib -- we've tasted at a rural or suburban location.
 The highlight for dessert is the apple crisp, made locally at "The Big Apple" farm in Wrentham, Mass., and served warm with a rich vanilla ice cream.

 Eagle Brook belies its Wild West theme by offering many natural, organic-based food selections, including free-range chicken used in many of its dishes.
 There's also heart-healthy salmon and salads.
 The salads are really ample and terrific, especially the Caesar with a tangy, but not overly so dressing.